 - Conservative treatment is best in many cases.
 To calm and better your symptoms your doctor might tell you to

 - Apply ice (first 48 – 72 hours) and then heat, to the painful area.

 - Over-the-counter pain killers such as Advil, Motrin, or Tylenol.

 - Bed rest is not recommended, though activity should be greatly reduced the first couple of days and then restarted gradually.
 Heavy lifting or twisting of your back for the first 5-6 weeks after the pain begins should be avoided.
 Exercise should be resumed again after 2-3 weeks.
 This should include exercises to strengthen your abdomen and improve the flexibility of your spine.

 If the above methods do not provide satisfaction then;

 - Your Doctor will prescribe steroid injections to reduce inflammation around your nerve.

 - Give you stronger medication for your pain

 - Physical therapy exercises may also be recommended.
 The type of physiotherapy depends upon the severity of sciatica.

 Nerve pain is very difficult to diagnose and properly treat.
-If you have ongoing problems with pain, you may want to see a neurologist or a pain specialist to ensure that you have access to the entire range of treatment options.
+If you have ongoing problems with pain, you may want to see a neurologist or a pain specialist ensure that you have access to the entire range of treatment options.
 If your pain is the result of an automobile accident or negligence of another, contact a Missouri sciatic nerve lawyer today to discuss your case.
-Contact Christopher R. Dixon at 314.49.7060 or toll-free at 855.402.7274 to protect your ability for reimbursement for the future effects of your sciatic nerve injury.
+Contact Christopher R. Dixon at (314) 208-2808 to protect your ability for reimbursement for the future effects of your sciatic nerve injury.